 How much will the Hyundai Elexio cost in Australia?

-For context, Hyundai’s long-standing small electric SUV, the Kona Electric, starts from $54,000 plus on-road costs, while the city-sized Hyundai Inster—now the brand’s most affordable EV—starts at $39,000 plus on-roads for the Standard Range model.
+Hyundai’s long-standing small electric SUV, the Kona Electric, starts from $54,000 plus on-road costs, while the city-sized Hyundai Inster—now the brand’s most affordable EV—starts at $39,000 plus on-roads for the Standard Range model.
+Both models can be found with substantial price reductions during sales periods, the Q1 2026 offers for instance, representing discounts of over $13,000 depending on variant.

-The Elexio is expected to be priced to compete with the Kia EV5 which costs from $56,770 plus on-road costs and the BYD Sealion 7 which has rapidly established itself as one of the best selling EVs in the market and starts from $54,990 plus costs.
+It is priced line-ball with the BYD Sealion 7 which has rapidly established itself as one of the best selling EVs in the market and starts from $54,990 plus costs.

-No details have been confirmed for the Elexio vehicle warranty but it is expected to extend to seven-year when servicing at a Hyundai dealership.
-Battery warranty is likely to match the rest of the Hyundai electric vehicle range at eight-year/160,000km.
+The Hyundai Elexio is backed by a seven-year/unlimited kilometre warranty (when servicing at a Hyundai dealership).
+Battery warranty matches the rest of the Hyundai electric vehicle range at eight-year/160,000km.

 The Elexio’s introduction follows its debut in China, as part of Hyundai’s 'In China, For China, To Global' strategy